 The site is currently designated as Rural Residential (RR) and Rural (R) in the Master Plan and includes Low Density Rural (LDR), General Rural (GR), and Medium Density Rural (MDR) zoning.
-This application includes two land use requests in order to establish a Master Plan designation of Suburban Residential (SR) and Low Density Suburban (LDS) zoning at the project site.
+This application includes two land use requests in order to establish a Master Plan designation of Suburban Residential (SR) to allow for Low Density Suburban (LDS) zoning, along with Rural Residential (RR) designation to allow for Medium Density Rural (MDR) zoning, and keeping the Rural (R) designation that is already in place that allows for General Rural (GR).
+See Figures 8 - 12 for exact location of each designation.

 The first component of this application is a Master Plan Amendment (MPA) from the current Rural Residential and Rural designation.
-The MPA requests that the 80.00± acre parcel be redesignated as Suburban Residential.
-The second request is a Regulatory Zone Amendment (RZA) from LDR, GR, and MDR zoning designation to LDS, consistent with the proposed Suburban Residential Master Plan designation and allowed designations within the Steamboat Valley Rural Transition Character Management Area (SVRTCMA).
+The MPA requests that the 80.12± acre parcel be redesignated as a mix of Suburban Residential, Rural Residential, and Rural.
+The second request is a Regulatory Zone Amendment (RZA) from LDR, GR, and MDR zoning designation to a mix of LDS, MDR, and GR, consistent with the proposed Suburban Residential Master Plan designation and allowed designations within the Steamboat Valley Rural Transition Character Management Area (SVRTCMA).

-It is the intent of the project applicant to establish the necessary Master Plan and zoning designations to match those of the adjoining subdivision to the north.
+It is the intent of the project applicant to establish the necessary Master Plan and zoning designations to match those of the adjoining subdivisions in which it borders.
 The parcel is within the TMSA (Figure 6 below) and is therefore suitable for service delivery and development.
 As depicted in Figure 7 (next page), the project site is also included in the "Suburban Community Water and Sanitary Sewer Service Area" as depicted on the South Valleys Public Services & Facilities Plan in the Master Plan.